Diophantine Problem in Some Metabelian Groups

 This proves the claim. \end{proof} System (\ref{5}) can also be reduced to a disjunction of linear systems by substituting each $\hat y_i$ back to the corresponding linear combination of $y_1, \ldots, y_n$.
 This completes the proof of the lemma. \end{proof}

 System (\ref{4}) is also equivalent to a disjunction of linear systems --we first replace sums appearing in the exponent of $k$ by new variables and then apply Lemma \ref{lemma1-S}.
 We now solve this disjunction of linear systems --if it is solvable, the general solution will correspond to the disjunction of systems of linear equations on $\hat X$.
 We fix one of these systems and substitute those $r_i$'s that are fixed numbers into system (\ref{(3)}) that has triangular form.
 Denote the new tuple of $r_i$'s by $\tilde X$.
-We now describe two procedures: the first will stop if it finds a solution to (\ref{(3)}), the second will stop if there is no solution.

-{\bf Procedure 1.} If an integer solution to the system (\ref{(3)}) exists, we can find it by enumerating all integer values of $\tilde X,Y,Z$.

-Now we will justify the second procedure.
-We can assume all $y\in Y$ are non-negative.
-Splitting into several cases as before, we can also assume that all $r\in\tilde X$ are non-negative.
-Then system (\ref{(3)}) is equivalent to a disjunction of systems